 |---|---|

-| Category A production with full traceability | OPERATOR® + barcode scanner + IT connection |
+| Category A production with full traceability | OPERATOR® + barcode scanner + IT integration |

-| Category B line assembly | OPERATOR® Standard |
+| Category B assembly line | OPERATOR® Standard |

-| Tightening profile analysis & PFU execution | QUANTEC MCS® analysis tool |
+| Torque curve analysis & PFU execution | QUANTEC MCS® analysis tool + Q-CHECK® |

-| MFU & tool verification | Q-CHECK® calibration device |
+| MFU & tool verification | DWPM-1000 calibration unit |

 | On-site calibration without production downtime | GWK mobile calibration service (DAkkS) |

-| Project-based / temporary tooling requirements | GWK ToolRent® rental system |
+| Project-based / temporary tool demand | GWK ToolRent® rental system |

-| Flexible torque ranges on one line | OPERATOR® with Square system |
+| Flexible torque ranges on a single line | OPERATOR® with square drive system |

 Conclusion: compliance comes from the system - not from the tool alone

-What is the difference between MFU and PFU - and which tool do I need for them?
+What is the difference between MFU and PFU—and which tool do I need for them?

-How often do screw tools need to be calibrated?
+How often do screw tools need calibration?